Q: Who is required to provide immunization records?

 Q: What services are provided at Health Services?

 A: Health Services provides ambulatory and preventive health services to all registered students.
-Registered Nurses assess and treat minor injuries such as wound care, sprains, burns, and minor illnesses such as respiratory infections, bladder infections, asthma, flu, vomiting/diarrhea, and mono just to name a few.
+Registered Nurses and Physician Assistants assess and treat minor injuries such as cuts, sprains, and burns, and minor illnesses such as respiratory infections, bladder infections, asthma, flu, vomiting/diarrhea, and mononucleosis just to name a few.
 They assist the student in managing wellness and health promotion, and link students to appropriate community resources and health care providers as needed.

 Q: What do I do if I get ill or injured and Health Services is not open?